Our Predator? “Our Parasite” might be a better characterization . . .

 Withdrawing Consent in a Disciplined Manner

-During don Juan’s process of revelation regarding the Archons to Carlos Castaneda said:
+During the process of revelation regarding our predator to Carlos Castaneda, don Juan said:

 “You’re being torn by an internal struggle.
 Down in the depths of you, you know that if you are incapable of refusing the agreement that an indispensable part of you, your glowing coat of awareness, is going to serve as an incomprehensible source of nourishment to, naturally, incomprehensible entities.”
 “And another part of you will stand against this situation with all its might.
 The sorcerers’ revolution is that they refuse to honor agreements in which they did not participate.”
 “Nobody ever asked me if I would consent to being eaten by beings of a different kind of awareness.
 My parents just brought me into this world to be food, like themselves, and that’s the end of the story.”